developwithpassion/initializer/README.md

 The `initializer` library defines initializers that receive parameters and assign to attributes.
 It also defines the attributes, allowing the attribute visibility to be declared as well.

-## Status

-**Unreleased**

 NOTE: Dependencies are linked locally in the development environment via the [`path_gem` library](https://github.com/Sans/path-gem).
-Dependencies aren't installed by RubyGems, and some dependencies aren't yet published.
+Development dependencies aren't installed by RubyGems.

 ## Usage